wiicode/cybersecurity-framework/bronze-training/background-boards/board-planning-response.md

 ###
 **Working with suppliers and partners**

-Your plan should also consider how you mitigate the impact on any ***partners or customer organisations*** if you were compromised.
+Your plan should also consider how you mitigate the impact on any ***partners or customer organizations*** if you were compromised.
 When do you inform them?
 What mechanisms are in place to limit the damage it could do to them?
 You should also consider what you would do in the event that a supplier is compromised; you may not have control over how they deal with the incident.
 What would you be able to do independently to reduce the impact on your organization?
 The best way to mitigate this risk is to have a collaborative approach to your security with your partners and suppliers.

 ## What does good look like?

 The following questions can be used to generate productive discussions with your technical team.
 The aim is to identify what constitutes 'good' cyber security in terms of responding to cyber incidents.

-The organisations best equipped to respond to incidents treat them as a matter of when they occur, not if.
+The organizations best equipped to respond to incidents treat them as a matter of when they occur, not if.

 ###
 **Q1.
 As an** organization**, do we have an incident management plan and how do we ensure it is effective for cyber incidents?**